-The fuel pump run continuously with your engine, delivering high-pressure fuel to the fuel rail and injectors.
+The fuel pump runs continuously while your engine is running, delivering high-pressure fuel, to the fuel rail and injectors.

 - Maybe you stopped to fill the gas tank and the engine will not restart.

 - You have been shopping and when you returned to the car, the engine will crank over, but will not restart.

 Is Your Fuel Pump Working ?
 Let’s Start With Some Basic Testing: